VickyKR37/QALtd-QuidProQuoApp/README.md

 The following image shows the coverage of the URL points.
 This means that Pytest tests that the routes go where they are intended to:
 ![URL End Points Coverage](https://github.com/VickyKR37/QALtd-QuidProQuoApp/blob/main/git-images/URL-Endpoints_Cov.png)

-The following image shows the results of a report showing how the components integrated logically and successfully:
+The following image shows the results of a report showing how the components integrated logically and successfully.
+I only tested app.py so that the main part of the app was all that was tested and nothing unnecessary was tested, saving time and energy.
+The app returned quite a high passing percentage meaning that the app was working well:
 ![Coverage Report After Integration Testing](https://github.com/VickyKR37/QALtd-QuidProQuoApp/blob/main/git-images/cov-report-after-integr-test.png)

 The following image is of a report showing which lines of code in each file were not tested making it easy for me to test those missing lines of code: